The Seer (periodical): Resulting doctrinal controversy

-In 1865, a majority of the First Presidency and the Quorum of the Twelve Apostles of the LDS Church officially condemned some of Pratt's doctrinal declarations contained in The Seer regarding the nature of the Holy Ghost, the Godhead (the term Latter-day Saints use to refer to the Trinity), and intelligence:
+In 1865, the First Presidency and the Quorum of the Twelve Apostles (Orson Pratt himself joining the condemnation shortly after) of the LDS Church officially condemned some of Pratt's doctrinal declarations contained in The Seer regarding the nature of the Holy Ghost, the Godhead (the term Latter-day Saints use to refer to the Trinity), and intelligence:

 "The Seer [and other writings by Pratt] contain doctrines which we cannot sanction, and which we have felt impressed to disown, so that the Saints who now live, and who may live hereafter, may not be misled by our silence, or be left to misinterpret it.
 Where these objectionable works, or parts of works, are bound in volumes, or otherwise, they should be cut out and destroyed."

+While the majority of the teachings found in The Seer were related to Celestial Marriage, and not to the nature of the Holy Ghost, the entire publication was condemned because the First Presidency and Quorum of the Twelve considered many of the other teachings unwise to be made available for public perusal.

 Legacy

 Despite the failure of The Seer and the controversy that resulted from some of its contents, many of the traditional explanations and justifications for Mormon polygamy had their beginning in Pratt's writings in the magazine.

+In 1879, John Taylor said the following concerning The Seer:

+The first thing that was done, when the word of God came to us to do it—for there was a time after this revelation was given when we were not permitted to teach this doctrine publicly; but as soon as we were instructed to do so, Prof. Orson Pratt was sent to Washington to publish a paper, at the seat of government, and there proclaim our sentiments on plural marriage to this nation and to the world.
+This mission he fulfilled—publishing a paper called the Seer, and lecturing in a hall hired for that purpose, several times a week.
+Was there anything underhanded about this, or low, or anything antagonistic to the interest of this nation or any other nation?
+It was merely proclaiming certain principles pertaining to eternal lives and covenants that should exist through eternity, in our sexual relations pertaining to our association in this world and the world to come.
+Did we interfere with the rights of others?
+No; and if we had any revelations, it was not for us to oppose them.
+But others do not know anything about these things, consequently they cannot comprehend our position.—Journal of Discourses, 20:352–354.
+(November 30, 1879.)